sungiant/sdf/README.md

 ## Rendering Techniques

 The final render in this demo is a standard composition of multiple common datasets (just like the z-buffer and g-buffers in a [deferred renderer](https://en.wikipedia.org/wiki/Deferred_shading)).
-The datasets themselves are nothing new or special - the interesting part here is, given our unconventional SDF scene definition, how we go about producing the datasets.
+The datasets themselves are nothing new or special - the interesting part here is (given our unconventional SDF scene definition) how we go about producing the datasets.

 ### Depth

-The simplest and most logical dataset to produce from a scene SDF is the depth buffer as each SDF query yields a depth value.
+The most logical dataset to produce from a scene SDF is the depth buffer as each SDF query yields a depth value.
 Given a particular camera position and setup the rasterization of a scene SDF is naturally the depth buffer.

 | Depth buffer | Processing cost |